How it works

 We watch.

 Privacy is not a one-time act.
-Mapping platforms reshoot every 1–3 years.
+Mapping platforms reshoot every 1 to 3 years.
 Data brokers reseed monthly from new public records.
 New brokers launch constantly.
 Direct mail lists rebuild whenever you trigger a property tax record, a voter registration update, a magazine subscription.
-We catch all of it, and refile before you'd notice.
+We catch all of it and refile before you'd notice.

 What we do continuously